Projit32/ARStudio/Model Hosting/README.md

 ## Setup Instructions:

-* setup your hosting platform.
+* Setup your hosting platform.
   - If you're using **XAMPP**, simply install the applicaation and grant all firewall permission, if prompted, for public and private network, you'll need it.
   - if you're using **000webhost**, sign up for a free account and you'll be assigned website.
 Skip the tutorial by presing `It's not my first rodeo, take me to the cPanel`.
     Register a name & a password for your website.